-- Practically all of the Arc Words of the revival of Doctor Who count as a vague threat — "Bad Wolf" (though that turned out to be a good thing), "The girl will die in battle", "You have something on your back", "He will knock four times", "The song is ending", "Darkness is coming", "The Pandorica Will Open", "Silence Will Fall", "Tick-Tock, goes the clock".
+- Practically all of the Arc Words of the new series count as a vague threat — "Bad Wolf" (though that turned out to be a good thing), "You have something on your back", "He will knock four times", "The song is ending", "Darkness is coming", "The Pandorica Will Open", "Silence Will Fall", "Tick-Tock, goes the clock".

 Pyrovile: We... are... awakening!

 The Doctor: Name yourself!
 Planet of origin, galactic coordinates, species designation according to the universal ratification of the Shadow Proclamation!

 Pyrovile: WE...
 ARE...
 RISING!!